opencog/atomese-simd/Design-A.md

    }
 ```
 Caveat: the above is already an oversimplification of the OpenCL
-interfaces, because a `cl::Conext` is not created out of thin air, but
+interfaces, because a `cl::Context` is not created out of thin air,
-requires a vector of `cl::Device` in it's ctor.
+but requires a vector of `cl::Device` in it's ctor.
 And devices need
 `cl::Platform`.
 Lets ignore these additional complexities, for the
 moment.